alicerunsonfedora/fedigardens/README.md

 > 40    Chica.shared.setRequestPrefix(to: "<your-url-prefix-here>")
 > 41 }
 > ```

+Press the Run button in the toolbar or go to **Product > Run** in the menu bar to run the project in the iOS Simulator or your Mac.

+### Archiving the Project
+To archive the project, change the device target to one of the following:

+- For iOS/iPadOS: _Any iOS Device (arm64)_
+- For macOS: _Any Mac (Apple Silicon, Intel)_

 Then go to **Product > Archive** to create an archive of the app that can be distributed through TestFlight or the App Store.